Today, we will talk about the best Canon lens for night photography.

 But it does help you quite a lot to get sharper pictures and smoother video on a full-frame camera 16 to 35 millimeters and ultra-wide to standard wide-angle focal length.

-It is handy for landscape and architectural photography or making small places seem bigger on an APS C camera.
+It is handy for landscape and architectural photography and for making small places seem bigger when using an APS-C camera.

 It’s just a standard wide-angle zoom range.